DFiantHDL/ompss_integration/README.md

 * OmpSs @ FPGA Installation.
 Follow instructions of its [user-guide](https://pm.bsc.es/ftp/ompss-at-fpga/doc/user-guide/).

-* Scala Build Tool (SBT) Installation.
-Follow instruction of its [user-guide](https://www.scala-sbt.org/1.x/docs/Getting-Started.html).
+* Scala Tools Installation via Coursier.
+Follow instruction of its [user-guide](https://alexarchambault.github.io/posts/2020-09-21-cs-setup.html).

+* For Simulation: Install either GHDL or Modelsim.

 * Locally clone this repo via:

 `git clone https://github.com/DFiantHDL/ompss_integration.git`

+# Simulating DFiant Code

+Run `sbt compile "runMain Sim"` in either `loopback` or `matmul` demo folders (also supported running: `make dfiantSim`).

 # Building and Running

+The makefile is already modified to integrate the DFiant kernel as part of the bitstream build.

-1. Run `make` under the `ompss_loopback` folder.
+1. Run `make` in either `loopback` or `matmul` demo folders.
 A new Vivado project will be created to that relies on existing Vivado HLS and OmpSs integration.

-2. Run `sbt run` under the `dfiant_loopback` folder.
-The dfiant project will generate an alternative `loopback_moved.vhdl` to be used as replacement for the one generated in the OmpSs build process.

-3. Replace the `loopback_moved.vhdl` inside the Vivado project (as a VHDL 2008 file) and rebuild the project to generate an updated bitstream file.

-4. Stream the bitstream into your FPGA and run OmpSs on the Zync.
+2. Stream the bitstream into your FPGA and run OmpSs on the Zync.
 The program should run with no errors.

-(for the final integration we will attempt to automate these steps)